Gitalytics-org/docs/faq.md

 ## ❓ Where can I report Bugs or propose Ideas?

-❗ We currently don!t have a builtin feature for that.<br/>
+❗ We currently don't have a builtin feature for that.<br/>
 Please create an [issue here](https://github.com/Gitalytics-org/docs/issues/new/choose){:target="_blank"}